 “We left it back there?
 Tell Crazy to bring it!” he ordered with seething frustration.

 While fighting, Crazy Ant managed to remove his adversary’s helmet.
-Club’s dark skinned face grimaced in pain.
-With the back of his gloved hand, he wiped sweat from his bald head and shortly trimmed goatee.
+Club’s dark-skinned face grimaced in pain.
+With the back of his gloved hand, he wiped the sweat from his bald head and shortly trimmed goatee.
 Like veteran ring fighters, they circled around each other, trading vicious punches.
 The two wobbled about showing signs of fatigue.
-They raised their right arms and traded final knock out blows on each other’s jaws.
+They raised their right arms and traded final knock-out blows on each other’s jaws.
 Both fell to the ground in slow motion.

 Pharaoh saw his strong man fall incapacitated and threw his head into the sky, “Life is so unfair!”